jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Inheritance/task.md

 }
 ```

-In the C++ language, the usage of the `explicit` constructors is generally encouraged,
+In the C++ language, the use of `explicit` constructors is generally encouraged,
 as it results in more predictable behavior.

 </div>